Who is required to complete hunter education in Nebraska?

 According to Nebraska law, all hunters 12 through 29 years old must complete hunter education certification and must carry proof of firearm hunter education completion when hunting with a firearm or airgun.

 Is completion of a Nebraska state agency-approved course required in order to buy a license?

 Yes, in some cases.
 In order to buy a license, Nebraska requires that hunters who are 12 through 29 years old must first complete a course approved by the Nebraska Game & Parks Commission and IHEA-USA.
 Hunters must carry proof of course completion while hunting with a firearm or airgun.

 Hunting education is currently required in several U.S. states and Canadian provinces.

 All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the Hunter Education Certificate.
 Likewise, Nebraska will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA requirements.
 (This is known as “reciprocity.”)

 Nebraska-Approved Hunting Course

-The Nebraska Hunter Ed Course is approved and accepted by Nebraska Game & Parks Commission.
+The Nebraska Hunter Ed Course is approved and accepted by the Nebraska Game & Parks Commission.